-Any food which supports or allows the growth of pathogenic microorganisms needs to be handled with special care in order to be kept safe for human consumption.
+Any food that supports or allows the growth of pathogenic microorganisms needs to be handled with special care to be kept safe for human consumption.
 Foods with protein (amino acids), low acidity and high moisture (available water) are likely to support microorganism growth.
 (See Table 1.)